San Diego’s Southwestern College accused of institutional racism against black employees

 A third plaintiff was part of a task force whose mission was to confront racism on campus.
 But another task force member accused the plaintiff and another colleague of “colluding” with the authors of the USC report.
 Her evidence was that the men had “connections” with USC and were black, according to the lawsuit.
 In another incident, the same employee told the rest of the task force that she, as a non-black person, could say the N-word without offending anybody.

 It is important to note that some of these incidents happened in 2020, months after the USC report.
 Assuming these allegations are accurate, they suggest that Southwestern’s stated goal of eliminating employee bias against its black workforce has not succeeded yet.
-Or the lawsuit could mean that the school is not taking the problem seriously.
+Or the lawsuit could mean that the school is not taking the problem seriously, something a San Diego employment lawyer would likely recognize as a significant concern.